-The Tournament Director's report along with all paper work, rosters and travel money should be sent to the NSA National Office within seven (7) days of the Tournament.
+The Tournament Director's financial report along with all paperwork, rosters and travel money should be sent to the NSA National Office within seven (7) days of the Tournament.

-The Executive Director of the National Softball Association shall determine the amounts to be charged as entry fee for all Championship Play and Invitational Tournaments.
+The President/CEO of the National Softball Association shall determine the amounts to be charged as entry fee for all Championship Play and Invitational Tournaments.

-EXCEPTION: Qualifying tournaments are left up to the discretion of the State or Area Director, but should remain within the accepted guidelines of the industry.
+EXCEPTION: Qualifying tournaments are left up to the discretion of the State or Area Director and should remain within the accepted guidelines of the industry.

 NIT and Championship Play tournaments must be scheduled as a minimum of a double elimination format or higher or by the format issued in the Official Championship Play Tournament Packet.
-Any change to this, prior to the start of the tournament, must be obtained from the National Office of the NSA.
+Any change to this, prior to the start of the tournament, must be obtained from the President/CEO of the NSA.
 The Tournament Director, once the tournament has begun, may change this format only because of weather conditions or other acts of God that would jeopardize the completion of the tournament.
 The Tournament Committee will decide on an alternate plan at the tournament site.
 This alternate plan should be posted as quickly as possible, with a plan to ensure that all managers of the participating teams are informed of any such change.

-Championship Play Seeding (Super Regional, World Series & Supers) by National Office or a representative appointed by the National Office - 1 thru total number of teams.
+Championship Play Seeding (Super Regional, World Series & Supers) by National Office or a representative appointed by the President/CEO - 1 thru total number of teams.
 Based on teams entered, paid and their National Points by the time of Bracket Draw.
-EXCEPTION: Adjustment based on 1st round game of teams in same state, bye in the bracket doesn't constitute a 1st round.
+EXCEPTION: Adjustment based on $1^{st}$ round game of teams in same state, by e in the bracket doesn't constitute a $1^{st}$ round.
 SECTION 7

 No State Tournament is allowed to be conducted on the day(s) of a Super Regional, World Series or Super World Tournament, within that region.
-No competitive tournament can be run on the same weekend as a NSA World Series or Super World.
+No competitive tournament can be run on the same weekend as an NSA World Series or Super World.